MuddasirQA/IMS-Starter/README.md

 The source code for this project can be downloaded or forked (github.com/MuddasirQA/IMS-Starter) from this repository.

-This project connects to a database, please ensure that a connection is made with the correct credentials, which can be found within the db.properties file.
+This project connects to a database (JDBC), please ensure that the connection is made with the correct credentials, which can be found within the db.properties file, alternatively you can request this information from Muddasir.

 You will need to install jdk 14.0.2 and set up a system environment variable with the correct directory appended to PATH to run java commands in your terminal.
 More information on how to do this can be found on QA community.